MauroDataMapper/docs/docs/installing/docker-install.md

 ## Run environment

-By adding variables to the `<service>.environment` section of the docker-compose.yml file you can pass them into the container as environment variables.
+By adding variables to the `<service>.environment` section of the `docker-compose.yml` file, you can pass them into the container as environment variables.
 These will override any existing configuration variables which are used by default.
 Any defaults and normally used environment variables can be found in the relevant service's Dockerfile at the `ENV` command.